 Mint leaves are used extensively in the preparation of herbal tea, especially in Middle-Eastern countries.

 It is also employed as a flavoring base for ice cream and other confectionery.

 Mint has also been used in the preparation of chutney, soups, and sauces.

 ≻≻-Back to Herbs from Peppermint.
-Please visit here for an impressive list of healthy herbs with complete illustrations of their nutrition facts, medicinal properties and health benefits.
+Visit here for an impressive list of all varieties of herbs with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.

-1. USDA National Nutrient Database. (opens new window).
+USDA National Nutrient Database. (opens in new window).

-2. Stanford School of Medicine Cancer information Page-Nutrition to Reduce Cancer Risk (Link opens in new window).
+Stanford School of Medicine Cancer information Page-Nutrition to Reduce Cancer Risk (Link opens in new window).